Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 **Algebraic symbols**: operators, functions, variables, numbers.

 (Operadores relacionales)
-**Relational operators**: operators that compare the values of two quantities.
+**Relational operators**: operators that compare the values of two numbers.
+These operators serve to make the set of numbers an ordered set, ordered according to the values of the numbers.
 [Relational operators code](Programs/Ch02/S01_01_Relational_operators.py)

 (Igualdad)